marcellodibello/law-source/content/home/assignments.md

 There two types of assignments for this course:

-- *four graded assignments* -- receiving a grade between F and A, **each worth 25%**
+- *four graded assignments* -- receiving a letter grade between F and A, **each worth 25%**
 - *four pass/fail assignments* -- receiving a grade of either pass or fail

 Every assignment, graded or pass/fail, must be handed in **paper copy at the beginning of class**.

 For due dates, check the [course schedule](#schedule).

 ## Late policy

 For each day a *graded assignment* is late, one third of a letter grade will be taken off.
 For example, an A becomes an A-; an A-  becomes a B+; a B+ becomes a B; and so on.

 If you do not hand in a *pass/fail assignment* by the due date, you have the option of *either* completing the assignment by the week after together with an *additional pass/fail assignment* at the discretion of the instructor *or* failing the assignment.
-The latter option will negatively affect your [final grade].
+The latter option will negatively affect your [final grade](#grading).